Boussau/boussau.github.io/tutorials/TP2_JukesCantorHumanChimp/index.md

 ```
 - Write this program, run it
 - Draw the histogram of the values of $T$ visited during the MCMC
-- Compare this histogram with the histogram obtained above with rejection sampling.
+- Compare this histogram with the histogram obtained above with the non-phylogenetic inference.